daiyanze/leaflet-menu/README.md

 # leaflet-menu
-This is a plugin for leaflet.
-User may open up a menu via clicking on the button.
+Menu for leaflet button.
+This plugin is created and modified based on aratcliffe[Leaflet.contextmenu](https://github.com/aratcliffe/Leaflet.contextmenu).(Thank you aratcliffe!)